ericjeongg/data-projects/video-game-sales-analysis-sql/README.md

 **Dataset**

-The dataset used for this project can be sourced from Kaggle at the following link: <a href="https://www.kaggle.com/datasets/gregorut/videogamesales" target="_blank">Video Game Sales Data</a>.
+The dataset used for this project can be sourced from Kaggle at the following link: [Video Game Sales Data](https://www.kaggle.com/datasets/gregorut/videogamesales).
 It consists of a list of video games with sales greater than 100,000 copies.

 **Data Analysis Questions**